petergregg/Content/Blog/Articles/Deploy AKS with Terraform and Store Terraform State in Azure Storage.md

 1. Open **Visual Studio Code**, select **Terminal**, and then **New Terminal**.
 Ensure you are running a Powershell terminal.
     ![Visual Studio Code Open New Terminal](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/VisualStudioCode/VisualStudioCodeOpenTerminal.png)

-2. Run the following command in the Terminal.
+2. Run the following command in the Terminal, to log in to Azure.

     ```
     az login